 Glucagon-like peptide 1 (GLP-1)

-GLP-1 is a peptide produced in the lower digestive tract and brain that causes the stomach to empty more slowly and leads to a longer feeling of fullness.
+GLP-1 is a peptide produced in the lower digestive tract and brain that leads to slower stomach emptying and a longer feeling of satiety.

 Various human studies have shown an opposite effect to ghrelin.
-Fatty and energy-rich food suddenly appears much less attractive under the influence of GLP-1.
+Fatty and energy-rich foods suddenly appear far less appealing under the influence of GLP-1.

-GLP-1 is now available in various preparations as a medication and actually leads to an average weight loss of 4.5 kg in cases of severe obesity.
-The problem, however, is that this effect is not sustainable, as it has no effect on the existing insulin resistance and GLP-1 actually stimulates the pancreas to secrete even more insulin, which is why the medication is also used for diabetes.
+GLP-1 is now available as a medication in various formulations and actually leads to an average weight loss of 4.5 kg in cases of severe obesity.
+The problem, however, is that this effect is not sustainable, as it does not affect existing insulin resistance and GLP-1 actually stimulates the pancreas to secrete even more insulin, which is why the medication is also used for diabetes.

-If you stop taking it, the pounds will come back and the weight loss will not be big enough to achieve a real improvement in health.
-Some plant substances, such as substances from bitter orange, stimulate the release of GLP-1 and can therefore be helpful in not feeling hungry on an energy-reduced diet and in developing less of an appetite for counterproductive foods.
+If you stop taking it, the weight will return, and the weight loss won't be significant enough to achieve a real health improvement.
+Some plant substances, such as bitter orange, stimulate the release of GLP-1 and can therefore be helpful in reducing hunger and developing less of an appetite for counterproductive foods on an energy-restricted diet.

 Our author: